 The US government serves 321 million people across 90,000 jurisdictions, spending more than $5 trillion a year.
 What happens with that money?
 Where does it go?
 Who does it serve?
 And what outcomes does it achieve?

-These are the questions former CEO of Microsoft Steve Ballmer seeks to answer through his non-partisan, not-for profit civic data initiative known as USAFacts.
-The initiative is aimed at making government data (tax revenues, expenditures, and outcomes) more accessible and understandable, specifically by producing reports similar to those produced annually by America’s public corporations – a sort-of Form 10-K for government.
+These are the questions former Microsoft CEO Steve Ballmer seeks to answer through his non-partisan, not-for-profit civic data initiative known as USAFacts.
+The organization has no political agenda or commercial motive.
+It makes no judgments nor prescribes specific policies.
+Pulling data from more than 130 government statistical databases and reports such as the Census Bureau and the Office of Management and Budget, the organization is aimed at making government data (tax revenues, expenditures, and outcomes) more transparent, specifically by producing reports similar to those produced annually by America’s public corporations – a sort-of Form 10-K for the government.

 The framework organizes the information around the central missions of government:

 Ensuring domestic tranquility

 Promoting the general welfare